dragos-tudor/backend-security/README.md

 - Microsoft ASPNET authentication options implementation contains data and behaviour/services [eg. *SessionStore*, *TicketDataFormat*, *SystemClock* for *CookieAuthenticationOptions*].
 This design have some advantages comparing with my implementation allowing options:
   - to have different services from those registered on DI.
   - to encapsulate and carry on those services through the authentication flow [reducing the number of parameters so].
-- *AuthenticateOAuth* oauth authentication func use template method design pattern allowing oauth libraries to override when neccessary *postAuthenticate*, *exchangeCodeForTokens* or *accessUserInfo* funcs params/dependencies [eg. *AuthenticateTwitter*, *AuthenticateFacebook*].
+- *AuthenticateOAuth* oauth authentication func use template method design pattern allowing oauth libraries to override/decorate when neccessary *postAuthenticate*, *exchangeCodeForTokens* or *accessUserInfo* authentication substeps [eg. *AuthenticateTwitter*, *AuthenticateFacebook*].

 ### Project goals
-- to untangle/demystify the ASPNET authentication/authorization mechanism and local/remote workflows.
+- to untangle/demystify the ASPNET authentication/authorization mechanisms and local/remote authenticaiton processes.
-- to simplify authentication/authorization mechanisms removing schema-based ASPNET mechanism.
+- to simplify authentication/authorization mechanisms [ASPNET schema-based free mechanism].
 - to demonstrate the superiority of functional programming paradigm over OOP paradigm.
-- to demonstrate the alternative to OOP.
+- to demonstrate a practical alternative to OOP.

 [wip OpenIdConnect, Sample.Api, Sample.www]